MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "Yes.
 Walpurgisnacht is arriving soon, but cooking helps me collect my thoughts.
 As does food help you with yours."

-Kyoko scoffed in response as she ripped open another box of Rocky.
+Kyoko grunted in response once more, using her snaggletooth to rip open another box of Rocky.

-Homura swiftly moved to avoid a train of thought so ruinous it might still catch her in the blast radius.
-A thought so treasonous that it might kill her.
-The very simple idea that she missed her *senpai*.
+As Kyoko nestled in to her rut on the couch, Homura swiftly moved to avoid a train of thought so ruinous it might still catch her in the blast radius.
+It was a thought so treasonous that it might kill her; The very simple idea that she missed her *senpai*.

 Then again, she knew if she had explained the circumstances that Madoka would be supportive.
 She always was, even if she usually contracted afterwards...